 Now some of Spain’s cuisine can be wonderfully complex and beautifully presented, but I think the best stuff comes from the tapas bars.
-From a small villa in Costa Dorada with a bar to a large café outside of Malaga, there are endless places to poke around for wonderful Spanish bites.
-Although tapas, or small plates are often simple, ingredients tend to be fresh, rich and perfect for sharing when traveling with a group.
+From a small villa in Costa Dorada with a bar to a large café in the center of Seville, there are endless places to poke around for wonderful Spanish bites.
+Although tapas, or small plates are often simple, ingredients tend to be fresh, rich and perfect for sharing when traveling with friends.
+What’s even better is a car can allow for multiple city stops to try different delicacies, like we did recently with Auto Europe for an indulgent week.
 Here’s a few to keep an eye out for on the menu!

 Try to not get paella outside of Spain – it’s never done quite right.
 Spanish paella is a rice dish usually made with sausage, seafood and saffron.
 It takes a little longer to prepare, so plan on a few drinks while ordering a large pan for the table.